SpotLabsNET/azuremap/README.md

 There are three core concepts: the __*data center*__, the __*region*__, and the __*geo*__:

 - A *data center* is part of a region.
 Each *region* comprises one or more data centers.
-Within a region, data centers are assumed to be "near" each other (think "same city").
+Within a region, data centers are assumed to be "near" each other (think "same city, or perhaps neighboring cities").
 - A region belongs to a *geo*.
 A Geo is a significant geographic area comprising one or more Regions.

 __NOTE:__ The names of regions and geos, and the locations of regions, are mostly GUESSES while pre-production.